Professor Michael J Baker Doctoral Thesis Awards

 Professor Michael J. Baker Doctoral Thesis Awards

-These awards reward and acknowledge excellence in Marketing doctoral theses.
-Jointly sponsored by the Academy of Marketing and the Department of Marketing at the University of Strathclyde, these awards honour the memory and achievements of the Academy’s first President and the Department of Marketing’s inaugural Head of Department, Professor Michael J. Baker.
+These awards reward and acknowledge excellence in Marketing doctoral theses and honour the memory and achievements of the Academy’s first President Professor Michael J. Baker.

 Eligibility

-Doctoral students who have been awarded their thesis between the dates 01 January 2023 and 31 December 2024 are eligible to apply.
+Doctoral students who have been awarded2 their thesis between the dates 01 January 2024 and 31 December 2025 are eligible to apply.
 (An applicant can only apply for this award once).
 The applicant and/or their supervisor must be a member of the Academy of Marketing at the time of submitting the application.

 2024 Award Winners